Last updated on March 27th, 2023 at 10:21 pm

 These lavender seedlings have been growing indoors, and now they need to be prepared for the next step- growing outdoors!
 Until they are hardened off they are at risk for injury from the sun, wind and cold.

-Here is a post on how to harden off your seedlings:
+Learn more on how to harden off your seedlings before transplanting here.

 Once your seedlings have been hardened off, they will be ready to be planted into the garden.